cloudposse/terraform-aws-components/modules/spacelift/README.md

 ### Spacelift `root` Space

-The `root` Space in Spacelift is responsible for deploying the Root Adminstrator stack, `spacelift/root`, and the Spaces component, `spacelift/spaces`.
+The `root` Space in Spacelift is responsible for deploying the root adminstrator stack, `spacelift/root`, and the Spaces component, `spacelift/spaces`.
 This Spaces component also includes
 Spacelift policies.
-Since the Root Adminstrator stack is unique to tenants, we modify the stack configuration to create a unique stack slug, `NAMESPACE-gbl-root`.
+Since the root adminstrator stack is unique to tenants, we modify the stack configuration to create a unique stack slug, `NAMESPACE-gbl-root`.

 `stacks/orgs/NAMESPACE/root-spacelift.yaml`:
 ```yaml